 What qualities would your ideal candidate possess?

-Why is the position open and for how long has it been available?
+Why is the position open and for how long has it been

 What is a typical day like?